 What is the Purpose of an ALR Hearing?

-According to Texas Transportation Code §724.015, drivers in Houston and around the state may choose to refuse a breath or blood test if a police officer has probable cause to suspect drunk driving.
-A refusal to submit to this test or a failure upon taking this test will result in a suspension of that person’s driver’s license.
+According to Texas Transportation Code §724.015, drivers in Houston and around the state may choose to refuse a breath or blood test if they were pulled over by a police officer, even if that officer has reasonable suspicion they were driving while intoxicated.
+Though drivers have the right to forego a blood or breath test, a refusal to submit to this test will result in a suspension of that person’s driver’s license.
+This is the same punishment as if someone failed the blood or breath test.

 For a legal consultation, call 713-225-1900

 An ALR hearing will involve an examination of the witnesses and facts in your case.
-However, it is the responsibility of the driver’s lawyer to make certain requests in order to ensure that all dimensions of the case are considered by the judge.
+While this process may seem straightforward, it is vital that you have experienced legal counsel on your side during the proceedings.
+This is important because it is the responsibility of the driver’s lawyer to make certain requests in order to ensure that all dimensions of the case are considered by the judge.
 For instance, you must subpoena the officers to ensure their appearance at the hearing.

 During the hearing, a number of issues may be raised, including: